pixie79/resume/Mark_Olliver_Resume.md

 * Ansible, Puppet and Bash automation
 * ServerSpec and Rspec testing

+During the cunsultation stages, I would advise on the different Big Data Products along with there strengths, weaknesses, security benefits and if they are suited to one cloud provider AWS, Azure or Google Cloud better than another.
+My role also included scoping to build new Big Data competency centres with the organisations which help drive us further use of Big Data projects within there own estates.

 ##### Certifications:
 * Hortonworks Certified Hadoop 2 Developer
 * MapR Certified Hadoop Admin (MCHA)